2023 Masai Mara Safari Packages From The UK - Packages, Prices, Review, And FAQ

 When visiting Kenya, observe the usual safety precautions.
 Avoid traveling late at night, do not leave your luggage unattended, avoid dark alleys, and take all recommended vaccines.

 Also, follow your guide’s instructions during game drives, stay in your car, and always have your guide with you for any walks, hikes, or drives.
 By and large, Kenya is a safe country to tour.

 6. What Animals are Known as the Big 5 in Maasai Mara?

 The Big Five is a term used for wildlife that hunters found most difficult and dangerous to hunt.
-These animals include the elephant, lion, rhino, African buffalo, and leopard.
+These animals are found in various parks in Kenya, including the Maasai Mara game reserve, and include the elephant, lion, rhino, African buffalo, and leopard.

-7. Why is the Masai Mara a Great Place to Go on Safari?
+7. Why is the Maasai Mara National Reserve a Great Place to Go on Safari?

 8. What Month is the Great Migration in Tanzania?

 The Serengeti Migration is at its peak from late June to August and from January to March.
 In June, the large herds of animals are visible from the western side of the Serengeti, while northern Serengeti is in August.